LonelyDutchhound/adoptation/README.md

 # Adoptation

-Backend part of an Adoptation project.
+Backend part of the Adoptation project.
 It helps handlers to manage pets who are going to be adopted.
 It helps people to find a new animal friend.